-The University of Hull’s SEDA Research Group (Supportive care, Early Diagnosis and Advanced disease) is Directed by Prof Miriam Johnson, Professor of Palliative Medicine, and Prof Una Macleod, Professor of Primary Care Medicine.
-Una is currently undertaking a 4-year tenure as Dean of HYMS and in her absence Dr Judith Dyson, Senior Lecturer in Mental Health, will be taking on the role of Interim Co-Director of the SEDA Research Group.
+The University of Hull’s SEDA Research Group (Supportive care, Early Diagnosis and Advanced disease) is Co-Directed by Prof Miriam Johnson Professor of Palliative Medicine, and Dr Judith Dyson, Senior Lecturer in Implementation Science.

-Other colleagues in CHaPS with whom we collaborate include Ian Watt, Steven Oliver, Eve Roman, Victoria Allgar and Simon Gilbody.
+Other colleagues in CHaPS with whom we collaborate include Ian Watt, Steven Oliver, Victoria Allgar and Simon Gilbody.

 More information about research taking place within SEDA can be found here.